Timing is everything when it comes to turning your great ideas into action

-The best way to get your boss to listen to your big idea is to show how it can move your boss, your department, or the entire organization, toward its goals.
+The best way to get your boss to listen to your big idea is to show how it can move your boss, department, or the entire organization toward its goals.
 Do your homework: How can your idea increase productivity, reduce turnover, or attract new customers?
-If you can quantify your idea not only in terms of cost, but how it can make a measurable difference toward specific goals, your boss is more likely to listen.
+If you can quantify your idea in terms of cost and how it can make a measurable difference toward specific goals, your boss is more likely to listen.

 Have a suggested plan for execution

 Take the time to flesh out the details of your idea, getting input from others if necessary.
-You want to walk in to the meeting prepared to answer all of your boss’s questions and answer his or her objections.
-You might still encounter unexpected obstacles, such as factors that you weren’t aware of, but the better you’re prepared, the better the chances of a positive response.
+You want to walk into the meeting prepared to answer all of your boss’s questions and objections.
+You might still encounter unexpected obstacles, such as factors you weren’t aware of, but the better you’re prepared, the better the chances of a positive response.

 Time your presentation for your great ideas right

-Not only is it important to present your idea in person (not via email or worse, in a text) but you need to time it right.
+Not only is it essential to present your idea in person (not via email or, worse, in a text), but you need to time it right.
 Watch for signals that your boss will be receptive to a new idea; for example, if you have an idea for improving a process, the best time to bring it up is before your team starts a huge project that requires that process – not when you’re in the throes of the project and stressed out.

-It’s also best to present an idea to your boss in a private meeting.
-You might think that asking for some time during a staff meeting shows initiative, but your boss might feel blindsided or backed into a corner – and react negatively.
-You may be asked to present your idea to a larger group after your boss has had a chance to consider it, but allow him or her to have the first look.
+It’s also best to present an idea to your boss privately.
+You might think asking for some time during a staff meeting shows initiative, but your boss might feel blindsided or backed into a corner – and react negatively.
+You may be asked to present your idea to a larger group after your boss has had a chance to consider it, but allow them to have the first look.

 There’s no need to let your great ideas languish in the back of your mind, never to come to fruition.
 But as the saying goes, you only get one chance to make a first impression, so if you want your boss to react favourably, take the time to polish that idea until it shines.

 Dana Wilson is a freelance writer.

 For interview requests, click here.